 without its data

-field which actually contains the Secret sensitive data.
+field that actually contains the Secret's sensitive data.

 Deleting a Secret